WilliamMurray-research/1-dynamic_sky_wallpaper/README.md

 # Dynamic Island Wallpaper
 A minimalist, data‑driven **digital twin of an island**, rendered as a dynamic desktop wallpaper.
-The system computes real‑world astronomical and environmental data locally, compresses it into a symbolic **scene DSL**, and renders a consistent island image using a deterministic **procedural compositor**.
+The system computes real‑world astronomical data locally, fetches environmental data from the **BOM API**, compresses everything into a symbolic **scene DSL**, and renders a consistent island image using a deterministic **procedural compositor**.
+An optional generative mode can apply a diffusion‑based transformation to a reference image, but this mode is **not deterministic**.

 ---